 (Emphasis: Upper Traps)

-The barbell shrug is another excellent trap exercise to include in your arsenal for trap development:
+The barbell shrug is another excellent trap exercise to include in your arsenal:

 They will again mainly emphasize the upper traps, and seem to be one the best options when it comes to activating and developing this muscle.